INTERNSHIP OPPORTUNITIES

 Interning at the Attorney General’s Office gives you the opportunity to work on cases that directly impact policy and people.
 The Office offers work experience opportunities beyond what may be offered in a private law office, along with mentorship, leadership, and guidance from experienced and well-respected attorneys in various divisions of the Office.

-The Attorney General’s Office has three goals in offering internships to students: providing real-world litigation experience, securing future employment, and offering helpful feedback and advice.
+The Attorney General’s Office has three goals in offering internships to students: providing real-world litigation experience, securing future employment, and offering training for the next generation of public-service attorneys.

 1. Providing real-world litigation experience